AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-analytics-overview.md

 ---
 # Email Insights Analytics Overview {#email-insights-analytics-overview}

-In Analytics, explore aggregate data for email delivery and engagement.
+In [!UICONTROL Analytics], explore aggregate data for email delivery and engagement.
 Use the chart on the left to explore data, the insights on the right for a more guided experience.

 ![](assets/emailanalytics-1.jpg)